-The Lunar New Year is right around the corner, and it’s the Year of the Tiger!
+The Lunar New Year is right around the corner, and it’s the Year of the Rabbit!
 From old customs to new traditions, there are many ways to celebrate Chinese New Year.

-As the lunar calendar goes in cycles, tiger years occur every 12 years making 1986, 1998, and 2010 the most recent ones.
-2022 is considered a “Water Tiger” year, and those born in this year are considered family-oriented and have great people skills.
-The Year of the Tiger, along with the Year of the Dragon, tends to be a lucky year, and one of the most popular birth years in the Chinese zodiac
+As the lunar calendar goes in cycles, tiger years occur every 12 years making 1987, 1999, and 2011 the most recent ones.
+2023 is considered a “Water Rabbit“ year, and those born in this year are considered gentle and easily adaptable.
+The Year of the Rabbit tends to be a lucky year, though it’s not quite as popular as the Tiger and Dragon years in the Chinese zodiac.

 There are a variety of Chinese New Year holiday traditions.
 Whether they happen before the new moon or as a way to celebrate it, they’re all part of the fun of the festival.
 Share your favorite ideas on FamilyApp!